murilolopees/desafio-frontend/README.md

-# Frontend Chalenge - Qconcursos - Murilo Lopes
+# Frontend Challenge - Qconcursos - Murilo Lopes

 In the root folder run